-You must perform additional steps before upgrading your HDP cluster if you have configured NameNode HA.
+You must perform additional steps before upgrading your HDP cluster if you have configured NameNode HA to create a checkpoint for HDFS.

 If you are configured for NameNode HA, then locate the